EventStore/documentation/docs/_posts/all-our-aggregates-are-wrong.md

 ---
-title: "All our aggregates are wrong"
+title: "📺 All our aggregates are wrong"
 date: 2019-04-08
 author: "Mauro Servienti"
 kind: "Video"